Y1fanHE/PyBenchFCN/README.md

 ### Classical Single-Objective Optimization

-Totally, [61 single-objective functions](./SingleObjectiveProblem.md) are implemented.
+Totally, [61 single-objective functions](./SingleObjectiveProblem.md) are implemented based on [BenchmarkFcns Toolbox](http://benchmarkfcns.xyz/).
 The plot of 2D versions of 59 problems are provided.
 Please check the homepage of [BenchmarkFcns Toolbox](http://benchmarkfcns.xyz/) or [this website](https://www.sfu.ca/~ssurjano/optimization.html) for the further documentation.

 ### Discrete Optimization